 - Client University of Melbourne, Victorian College of the Arts

 - Floor Area 6,550 sqm

 - Sustainability 5 Star Green Star Design and As-Built v1.1

 - Selected Awards

-- Marion Mahony Award for Interior Architecture, AIA Victoria 2020
+- Marion Mahony Award for Interior Architecture, AIA Victorian Chapter 2020

-- Award for Educational Architecture, AIA Victoria 2020
+- Award for Educational Architecture, AIA Victorian Chapter 2020